Our Bostons are yet another passion/obsession!

 China was our city girl, belonging to Kris and Jeremy.
 When she and her daughter, Made-In China, came home to the farm on the weekends, you could occasionally find China dipping her head into the milk replacer, chicken feed or even the pasteurizer bucket getting that last drop and they both enjoyed playing in the stream....right before time to go back home

 Our little Dora gave birth to her first and last litter of puppies in February of 2008 when she was 4 years old.
 Dora tried to nurse both her mother's litter and her sister, BB's two litters, so we finally let her have her own.
-She had to have a c-section and unlike most Boston Terrier breeders, we will not put our dogs through that on purpose, so she was spayed.
-Dora has OCD... she is constantly licking, so much so that she has worn her front teeth out!
-Most Bostons do and we named our first Boston Licorice for that very reason, but Dora goes above and beyond that.
-She just can't keep that tongue in her mouth so if you come for a visit, expect a thorough cleansing and some French kissing.
-When we lost China, Dora went to console Made In at Jeremy & Kris's Townhouse and stayed.
-She comes home on weekends and is always ready to go back to her city life!
+She had to have a C-section and unlike most Boston Terrier breeders, we will not put our dogs through that on purpose, so she was spayed.
+Dora has OCD... she is constantly licking, so much so that she wore her front teeth out!
+Most Bostons do and we named our first Boston Licorice for that very reason, but Dora went above and beyond that.
+She just couldn't keep that tongue in her mouth.

 Starfire's Panda Bear

 My heart is still breaking over our beautiful Panda.
-We lost her in a tragic accident when she was hit by a car.
-They never stopped...
-Panda was stolen in August of 2010 by Boston breeders in our area but we did get her back.
+Panda was stolen in August of 2010 by Boston breeders in our area.
+I put posters on every pole in our county and ads in every news paper around.
+They didn't want to give her back but in a bazar parking lot transfer we got her back.
 From that point on, I never left the house that she didn't gather up my shoes and sleep with them until I returned.
-It didn't matter if I was gone for 5 minutes, she would be laying with one or two of my shoes when I returned.
+It didn't matter if I was gone for 5 minutes to the barn, she would be laying with one or two of my shoes when I returned.
 Putting on my shoes is just not the same anymore.....

 Starfire's Miss Millie Starfire's Miss Attitude